This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 1. Driving Skills

 Even novice preppers know a fully equipped bug-out vehicle is essential for disaster.
-However, you need more than just some defensive driving skills and a durable getaway car.
+However, you need more than just defensive driving skills and a durable getaway car.
 Secure driver’s training on how to drive semi-trucks, bulldozers, military all-terrain vehicles and anything else that could help an escape or a standoff with other survivors.
 Get your family or prepper group involved by training on different equipment to form an unstoppable force.

 2. Auto Repair